Why execution quality matters

 Glossary (fast)

-- Fill ratio: % of orders executed (vs. rejected/expired).
+- Fill ratio: % executed vs rejected/expired.

 - Re-quote: Platform requests you accept a new price.